Aeronautica Imperialis: Companion novels

+2019 edition

 Aeronautica Imperialis was redesigned and released under the Games Workshop brand in August 2019.
 Starter sets include two small squadrons of opposing forces (initially Imperium vs Orks, a later set added Imperium vs T'au), a basic rulebook, a game mat and various tokens.
 Additional aircraft are available, with the majority released in plastic under the Games Workshop brand and a small number of specialist aircraft available in resin from Forge World.
 Supplements are themed around a fictional in-universe campaign, with rules to add more aircraft to the game and a set of missions to enable recreation of key battles of the conflict.

 Gameplay

 The game is played on a mat with hex-shaped cells, removing the need for tape measures.
 Players alternate moving models and shooting, as opposed to taking complete turns; this simulates the simultaneous nature of a dogfight.
 Tactical decisions include selecting aircraft speed and altitude, hidden selection of aircraft manoeuvres to keep the opponent guessing, the advantageous 'tailing' position (where an aircraft gains an extra round of shooting if it is in another's rear arc) and avoidance (or intentional use) of spins and stalls.